-Recognizing the need for “anywhere and everywhere” connectivity, the 33 Corridor Fiber Collaborative is designed to offer multiple options for high-speed and redundant fiber optic service for users that require the movement of large amounts of data across multiple platforms.
+Recognizing the need for “anywhere and everywhere” connectivity, the 33 Corridor Fiber Collaborative is designed to offer multiple options for high-speed and redundant fiber-optic service for users that require the movement of large amounts of data across multiple platforms.

-The fiber network will instantaneously link researchers and traffic monitors with data generated from embedded wireless sensors along the highway.
-The sensors will provide more frequent and accurate traffic counts, weather and surface condition monitoring, and incident management improvements.
+The installation of a 35-mile, 432 strand fiber network along US-33 and Industrial Parkway (forming a redundant loop) was completed in 2020.
+This fiber network allows automotive testing, R&D, and manufacturing facilities to test smart transportation and autonomous vehicle technologies on US-33, a highway that carries up to 50,000 vehicles per day.
+The fiber network instantaneously links researchers and traffic monitors with data generated from embedded wireless sensors along the highway.
+The sensors provide more frequent and accurate traffic counts, weather and surface condition monitoring, and incident management improvements.